 In conclusion, we evidenced the independent convergent origin and accelerated evolution of a multigene family of vesicle-associated RhoGAP proteins in two unrelated parasitic wasps.
 Strikingly, these vesicles, which are similarly involved in parasitism, are produced in distinct organs: the venom apparatus in Leptopilina and the ovarian calyx in V. canescens.
 In the case of Leptopilina RhoGAPs, the acquisition of a secretory signal peptide after incomplete duplication of the RacGAP1 gene allowed secretion into the venom where the vesicles are formed.
 V. canescens RhoGAPs, on the other hand, probably retained the RacGAP1 nuclear localization signal, because it is in the nucleus of calyx cells that VLPs are formed.
-Another striking point is that our results suggest a possible functional diversification of vesicle-associated RhoGAPs in both species, with the exception of LbGAP in L. boulardi and VcVLP2 in V. canescens, which are probably the only ones with RhoGAP activity.
+Another striking point is that our results suggest a possible functional diversification of vesicle-associated RhoGAPs in both species, with the exception of LbmGAP (and its ortholog LbyGAP) in L. boulardi and VcVLP2 in V. canescens, which are probably the only ones with RhoGAP activity.
 An open question would be whether all RhoGAPs are important for parasite success, but by different mechanisms, independent of the Rho pathway or not, depending on whether RhoGAPs are mutated or not.

 Acknowledgements